ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 - makes the game forget this gamemode was the last one played.
 - kills this gamemode's armor stand.
 - refreshes the IDs of every other gamemode armor stand so that there is no gap in IDs.
-- removes any other scoreboards/bossbars/entities/etc. the gamemode may use (not applicable here).
+- removes any other assets the gamemode may use (not applicable here).
 - forcibly stops the game to ensure nothing breaks as a result of gamemode uninstallation.
 - announces successful uninstallation and prompts the player to disable the datapack.
 - refreshes all the signs in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room)** now that this gamemode is no longer installed.